Skip to Content

-Traveling with kids can be tough enough, but traveling with sick kids is even tougher.
-Somehow my family has managed to survive all types of minor illnesses over the years in our travels – colds and coughs, ear infections, stomach ailments, and more.
-We now sometimes refer to trip by the sickness someone got during it – like the burst eardrum trip to Disney’s Aulani or the stomach-bug-in-an-Uber in Panama.
+Somehow my family has managed to survive all types of minor illnesses over the years in our travels – colds and coughs, ear infections, stomach ailments, food poisonings, migraines, and much more.
+We now sometimes refer to trip by the sickness someone got during it – like the burst eardrum trip to Disney’s Aulani, the stomach-bug-in-an-Uber in Panama, or the case of hand, foot, and mouth at a dude ranch.

 But we also lived to tell the tale and so can you.
 Here are the essential tips you need to know about travel with a sick child – whether on a road trip, by air, or anywhere else.